dmoralestech2/Java-Writings2/Java_Lambda.md

 Just want to share with you how I understand Java 8 Lambda.
 I've been learning about it the past couple of months.

-My purpose here is to make you up to speed in using lambdas in your project.
-And hopefully convince you to use it.
+My purpose here is to bring you up to speed in using the lambda features of Java 8 in your project.

 Let's get into it.